 Skin conditions can also be the cause of irritation including lichen sclerosis, lichen planus, dermatitis and eczema.

-If you do experience any vulval or vaginal irritation, it’s a good idea to speak to a GP or visit a sexual health clinic to find the cause of the irritation.
+If you do experience any vulval or vaginal irritation, it’s a good idea to speak to a clinician or visit a sexual health clinic to find the cause of the irritation.

 Penis hygiene

-The genital skin on the penis and scrotum are on the outside of the body so are naturally cool and dry.
+The skin on the penis and scrotum is on the outside the body, so it is naturally cooler and drier than internal areas.
 The head of the penis (the glans) can produce a white substance called smegma.

 Balanitis